JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 }
 ```

-## Behavior difference between object expressions and declarations
+## Behavior difference between declarations and object expressions

-There are differences in the initialization behavior between object expressions and object declarations:
+There are differences in the initialization behavior between object declarations and object expressions:

 * Object expressions are executed (and initialized) _immediately_, where they are used.
 * Object declarations are initialized _lazily_, when accessed for the first time.